Portfolio

 Supporting Behaviour Over Time

 Rather than relying on one-off interactions, the platform introduced lifecycle emails triggered at meaningful moments in the user journey.
-These were designed to:
+These were designed to reinforce motivation, encourage return visits, and support sustained engagement without pressure.

 Design System and Content Enablement